Mothers Should Continue to Nurse Their Babies during the Ongoing Pandemic.

 So here are a list of some common concerns and the way forward.

 Yes, absolutely.
-There is no evidence till date to suggest that breastmilk transmit COVID 19 infection.
+There is no evidence to date to suggest that breastmilk transmits COVID 19 infection.
 Breastfeeding should be initiated within one hour of giving birth.
-Breastfeeding not only provides the essential nutrients for your child’s optimal growth but also boosts the child’s immunity by providing him/her with required antibodies.
+Breastfeeding not only provides the essential nutrients for your child’s optimal growth but also boosts the child’s immunity by providing him/her with the required antibodies.

-The World Health Organization recommends practising skin to skin contact between the mother and her newborn baby owing to the following benefits of
+The World Health Organization recommends practicing skin to skin contact between the mother and her newborn baby owing to the following benefits of

 Better temperature regulation in the baby